zelanard/ForgetMeNot/README.md

 ## Forget-Me-Not
-Forget me not is designed to help with remembering tasks, utilizing a to do lits, establishing good habits, using a habit tracker and keeping track of work hours, with the option to remind the user when the workday is over to establish healthy work/life balance.
+Forget-Me-Not is designed to help with remembering tasks, utilizing a to do lits, establishing good habits, using a habit tracker and keeping track of work hours, with the option to remind the user when the workday is over to establish healthy work/life balance.